Burning Chrome

 landscape with a vividness of detail and intensity of conception that

 proved remarkably prescient.
-As a result, Gibson is now heralded as the
+As a result, Gibson is now heralded as

-many to forget just how well Gibson writes.
+led many to forget just how well Gibson writes.

 Of course, the received wisdom on genre writers is that they are